-We wrote the post “our 10 favourite creative agencies” a long, long time ago.
-Way back in 2013 to be precise when the design agency landscape looked a lot differently!
+We wrote “our 10 favourite creative agencies” a long, long time ago.
+Way back in 2013 to be specific, back when the creative design agency landscape looked a lot different.

 Bottom line?
 We thought it was time for an update to our list of our favourite creative agencies.

 To accompany this post we also put together a quick video where I break down 5 of my favourite creative agencies.

 The 5 creative design agencies mentioned in the video are also included in our list below; as are some of the OG agencies listed in the 2013 version of this post.

 That said, some of the agencies covered in that 2013 post no longer exist, unfortunately.

 This post goes out to them and their work that constantly inspired the rest of us.

 How Pentagram wasn’t included in the list of our favourite creative agencies to start with is beyond me.

 I’m blaming it on being young and naive to the world of branding back then!